-Welcome to the fourth, official year of National Fall Foliage Week, which will be held every year on the last Sunday of each September, and lasting a week.
+Welcome to the sixth, official year of National Fall Foliage Week, which will be held every year on the last Sunday of each September, and lasting a week.

 I didn't create this Holiday for marketing purposes or even to sell anything.
 The sole premise behind this observation is to get families together and enjoy nature as it transforms into a beautiful blanket of color on the ground and clouds of bright, shimmering leaves in the air.
 It's Just That Simple!™

 Dedicating not only a time in September when families came together for the harvest of the winter crop, but starting on the allocated day of rest, frolic and beauty that was, and is, Sunday.
 Even during the 17th and 18th centuries, the people of New England put down their items of labor, went to church and spent the remainder of Sundays in repose.
 Those sunset tinged leaves that blanket the country side are the perfect setting for family chatter as you trapse through the countryside or simply down any tree-lined street.
 It was a time to relax and find out about your sons or daughters love interests or the gossip spreading through town.

 You can smell the cleansing of the air as the atmosphere briskly changes from a sweater to a coat.
 But above all, the autumnal colors reinvigorated family togetherness, much as it does today.
 Keeping this splendid time of year alive through a National Holiday/Observance means keeping our past alive and our families together.
 It is a day when we should all take a walk among those crimson and gold leaves, above us and below, smile and talk to your kids, loved ones or simply to rid yourself of stress.